This post includes affiliate links.

 It is not just for experienced crocheters, but also easy to learn for beginners.
 All you need to know is how to crochet a chain and how to crochet double crochets.

-So let’s get started and show and teach you how to do this beautiful stitch.
+So let’s get started and I will teach you how to do this beautiful stitch.
 I do have a video below on how to do this stitch from the start, in case the pictures are not enough.

 - Make a chain of multiples of 4 plus 3 (examples: 12+3, 16+3, etc) -> the last chain of 3 counts as a dc